 While you’re at it, take a look outside to assess if nearby trees and branches can be a hazard to your location and parking spaces during storms.
 Your township should be able to trim those.
 In addition, take measurements of your windows in case you need to nail down storm shutters.

-To be extra safe, contact your local fire department or F&B industry experts like, say, us (!).
+To be extra safe, contact your local fire department or food and beverage industry experts like, say, us (!).
 We take a special interest in helping business owners operate in the most secure environment possible, so their customers can be safe while enjoying the experience that they so proudly deliver.